pingzing/pingzing.github.io/content/stable-diffusion-windows-amd.md

 python -m venv ./virtualenv
 ```

-This will use the `venv` package to create a virtual environment named `virutalenv`.
+This will use the `venv` package to create a virtual environment named `virtualenv`.
 Now, you need to activate it.
 Run the following:

 ```powershell
 # For PowerShell